 1And Jesus was going out of the temple and going away, and his disciples came to him to draw his attention to the buildings of the temple.

-2But he answered and said to them, “You see all these things, do you not?
-Truly I say to you, in no way will even one stone be left here on another that will not be thrown down.”
+2But he answered and said to them, “You see all these things, don’t you?
+Truly I say to you, there will absolutely not be one stone on top of another left here that will not be thrown down.”

 3And as he was sitting on the Mount of Olives, the disciples came to him privately, saying, “Tell us, when will these things be, and what will be the sign of your coming and end of the age?”

-4And Jesus answered and said to them, “See to it that no one misleads you.
+4And Jesus answered and said to them, “Watch out, so that no one leads you astray,

-5For many will come in my name, saying, ‘I am the Messiah,’ and will mislead many.
+5because many will come in my name, saying, ‘I am the Messiah,’a and will mislead many.

 6And you will hear wars nearby and reports of wars far away.
-See that you are not frightened, for these things must come to pass, but it is not yet the end.
+See that you are not troubled, because these things must come to pass, but it is not yet the end.

 7For group will rise against group, and kingdom against kingdom, and there will be famines and earthquakes in various places.